Dreamail/supergfxctl/README.md

 sudo sed -i 's/#KillUserProcesses=no/KillUserProcesses=yes/' /etc/systemd/logind.conf
 ```

-**ASUS ROG Flow 13" only**
+**ASUS ROG Flow series only**

-- `egpu`, this is for certain ASUS laptops like 13" Flow to enable external GPU
+- `AsusEgpu`, this is for certain ASUS laptops like 13" Flow to enable external GPU.
+The option shows up automatically if detected.

+**Other ASUS gaming laptops**

+- `AsusMuxDgpu`, toggle the ASUS MUX to use dGPU as primary.
+The option shows up automatically if detected.
+(A reboot is *always* required due to how this works in ACPI)

 This switcher conflicts with other gpu switchers like optimus-manager, suse-prime
 or ubuntu-prime, system76-power, and bbswitch.
 If you have issues with `supergfxd`